HTTP-RPC/Lima/README.md

 )
 ```

-When `fitToHeight` is `true`, the scroll view will ensure that the height of its content matches the height of its safe area, causing the content to wrap and scroll in the horizontal direction.
+When `fitToHeight` is `true`, the scroll view will ensure that the height of its content matches the height of its adjusted content area, causing the content to wrap and scroll in the horizontal direction.
 The vertical scroll bar will never be shown, and the horizontal scroll bar will appear when necessary.

 ## LMTableViewCell and LMTableViewHeaderFooterView
 The `LMTableViewCell` class facilitates the declaration of custom table view content.
 It can be used when the content options provided by the default `UITableViewCell` class are not sufficient.
 As noted earlier, `LMTableViewCell` automatically applies constraints to its content to enable self-sizing behavior.